 Endowed Funds create a personal legacy to protect the things you love most about Southwestern.

 - You can choose a purpose or program that best fits your interest — from student scholarships to faculty support; library collections to technology resources.

 - A named endowment allows you to honor or memorialize a family member, a life-changing professor or an organization that helped sculpt your education.

 - By growing the endowment, you sustain Southwestern’s tradition of academic excellence.

-During the 2015-16 academic year, $3,142,875 was made available in scholarship aid to Southwestern students through endowed scholarship funds.
-See the full list of endowed funds and the purposes they support.
-Our students appreciate your financial support.
+During the 2018-19 fiscal year, $2,709,168 was made available in scholarship aid to Southwestern students through endowed scholarship funds.
+Our students appreciate your financial support!